alessandro-gentilini/alessandro-gentilini.github.io/geo/appunti.md

 the Earth's field.* [Telford, paragrafo 3.3.2 *The Main Field*]

-*In fact, the way in which the Earth's magnetic field is generated is only qualitatively understood.* [Turcotte, paragrafo *1.8 Paleomagnetism and the Motion of the Plates*]
+*In fact, the way in which the Earth's magnetic field is generated is only qualitatively understood.* [Turcotte-2nd, paragrafo *1.8 Paleomagnetism and the Motion of the Plates*] e anche [Turcotte-3rd, paragrafo *1.8 Paleomagnetism and the Motion of the Plates*]

 [HR]
 Jearl WALKER,